Publish to web from Power BI

 You can only create one embed code for each report.

-Tips and tricks for view modes
+Tips for view modes

 When you embed content within a blog post, you typically need to fit it within a specific screen size.
 You can adjust the height and the width in the iFrame tag as needed.
 However, you need to ensure your report fits within the given iFrame area, so you also need to set an appropriate View Mode when editing the report.